eclipse-tractusx/managed-identity-wallet/README.md

 * currently tested with version `0.7.5`
 * run `git checkout 0.7.5`
 * run `docker build -t acapy:0.7.5 -f ./docker/Dockerfile.run .`
-* change the used image for `local_acapy` in `dev-assets/dev-containers/docker-compose.yml`
+* change the used image for `local_base_acapy` and `local_mt_acapy` in `dev-assets/dev-containers/docker-compose.yml`

 ## Integrate with Indy Ledger

-In Indy ledger `Write Access` is usually restricted to endorsers or higher roles.Therefore, the DID and its VerKey must be registered manually before starting ACA-Py.
+In Indy ledger `Write Access` is usually restricted to endorsers or higher roles.
+Therefore, the DID and its verkey must be registered manually before starting ACA-Py.

 The [Indy CLI](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/design/001-cli/README.html)